 - How can family members and resident representatives stay informed on COVID-19 case rates, community transmission rates, vaccination rates, changes to visitation and other issues?
-Is the facility using phone, email, a website, a newsletter or another platform to provide regular updates?
+Is the facility using phone calls, email, a website, a newsletter or another platform to provide regular updates?
 How often are the updates being issued?

 - How are residents and staff staying informed on these issues?